coffee19850519/single_cell_spatial_image/README.md

 ### Annotation file

 An annotation file recording spot barcodes and their corresponding annotations.
-It is required in the functions of evaluating predictive tissue architecture and customizing segmentation model.
+It is required in the functions of evaluating predictive tissue architectures and customizing segmentation model.
 The file should be named as: [sample_name]_annotation.csv. [example](https://bmbl.bmi.osumc.edu/downloadFiles/data_and_model/data_and_model.zip)

 ### Segmentation model file